cwzhou/itrSurv/README.md

 ### Functions

-### Simulation Studies
+## Userful Code

+- **Simulation Studies**: R code for simulation studies is located in
+  `cwzhou/Analyses/Simulations/Paper1_CR`.

-R code for simulation studies can be found at 'cwzhou/Analyses/Simulations/Paper1_CR'.
-R code for application to university cohort can be found at 'cwzhou/Analyses/RDA/Paper1_CR'.
+- **University Cohort Application**: R code for applying the methodology to the university cohort can be found in
+  `cwzhou/Analyses/RDA/Paper1_CR`.

 ***

 ### Updates